sokinpui/itf.go/README.md

 # ITF: Insert To File

 Tired of copying code from LLM Web interfaces.

-Too lazy to copy and paste
+Too lazy to copy and paste.

 Looking for free AI editor...

 ```